Alberto Fujimori: Legacy

-Criticism
+Keiko Fujimori is the daughter of former president Alberto Fujimori.
+She is the leading figure of Fujimorism.

 Fujimori has been described as a dictator.
 His government was permeated by a network of corruption organized by his associate Montesinos.
 Fujimori's style of government has also been described as "populist authoritarianism".
 Numerous governments and human rights organizations such as Amnesty International, welcomed the extradition of Fujimori to face human rights charges.
 As early as 1991, Fujimori had himself vocally denounced what he called "pseudo-human rights organizations" such as Amnesty International and Human Rights Watch, for allegedly failing to criticize the insurgencies targeting civilian populations throughout Peru against which his government was struggling.

-Some of the GDP growth during the Fujimori years actually reflects a greater rate of extraction of nonrenewable resources by transnational companies; these companies were attracted by Fujimori by means of near-zero royalties, and, by the same fact, little of the extracted wealth has stayed in the country.
-Peru's mining legislation, they claim, has served as a role model for other countries that wish to become more mining-friendly.

-The sole instance of organized labor's success in impeding reforms, namely the teachers' union resistance to education reform, was based on traditional methods of organization and resistance: strikes and street demonstrations.
+Fujimori's style of dictatorship, in which clandestine media manipulation (including yellow journalism tactics) were prioritized over more overt forms of repression such as violent crackdowns and censorship, was described by political analysts as the world's first instance of an imagocracy.
 In the 2004 Global Corruption Report, Fujimori was named one of the World's Most Corrupt Leaders.
-He was listed seventh and he was said to have amassed $600 million, but despite years of incarceration and investigation, none of these supposed stolen funds have ever been located in any bank account anywhere in the world.
+He was listed seventh and he was said to have amassed $600 million.

-Support
+Public opinion

-Fujimori did have support within Peru.
-The Universidad de Lima March 2003 poll, taken while he was in Japan, found a 41% approval rating for his administration.
+Fujimori had decent support within Peru.
+A University of Lima March 2003 poll, taken while he was in Japan, found a 41% approval rating for his administration.
 A poll conducted in March 2005 by the Instituto de Desarrollo e Investigación de Ciencias Económicas (IDICE) indicated that 12.1% of the respondents intended to vote for Fujimori in the 2006 presidential election.
 A poll conducted on 25 November 2005, by the Universidad de Lima indicated a high approval (45.6%) rating of the Fujimori period between 1990 and 2000, attributed to his counterinsurgency efforts (53%).
 In a 2007 University of Lima survey of 600 Peruvians in Lima and the port of Callao, 82.6% agreed that the former president should be extradited from Chile to stand trial in Peru.

-In the 2006 congressional elections, his daughter Keiko was elected to the congress with the highest vote count.
-She came in second place in the 2011 Peruvian presidential election with 23.2% of the vote, and lost the June runoff against Ollanta Humala.
-She again ran for president in the 2016 election, narrowly losing the runoff to Pedro Pablo Kuczynski, and again in the 2021 election, losing the runoff to Pedro Castillo.